-How we will support a complete deletion upon user request?
+How will we support a complete deletion upon user request?

 For users who want their information deleted, we’re prepared to honor that request through data obfuscation.
-This process yields a complete deletion of personally identifiable information (PII) from our systems, while retaining a record of the request only.
+This process yields a complete deletion of personally identifiable information (PII) from our systems while retaining a record of the request only.
 This obfuscated transactional record ensures that a paper trail exists as proof of compliance.
 At that point, any PII in that record can no longer be interpreted by anyone, including NetLine, its partners, or an external third party (in the event of a data breach).

 How will form technology be affected?

 Our predictive form technology makes it easier for professionals to download content by cutting down on typing – it pre-populates previously entered information so it’s a breeze to come back for more content.
 For users who have requested to be removed from our system, that functionality will be disabled.
 A deactivated user will not see their information populated in a form when requesting more content.
 The only information that can dynamically populate will come from the business if company name is entered into the form.

 Much of the user experience on our forms can be dynamically rendered based upon entries; this allows the form to adapt appropriately and become applicable to the EU user.
 Where users indicate they are not a company of more than several employees or enter a personal email address, the GDPR rules around consent will adapt and seek consent via tick box.